-Kathmandu Pokhara Chitwan Tour lets you visit the most popular destinations in Nepal.
-This tour takes you to some of the best places to visit in Nepal - Kathmandu Pokhara Chitwan.
-Book this Kathmandu Pokhara Chitwan tour and find out why Nepal is one of the best value destinations in the world.
+Kathmandu, Pokhara and Chitwan Tour lets you visit the most popular destinations in Nepal.
+This tour takes you to some of the best places to visit in Nepal - Kathmandu, Pokhara and Chitwan.
+Book this Kathmandu, Pokhara and Chitwan tour and find out why Nepal is one of the best value destinations in the world.
 Experience nature, culture, adventure with magnificent Himalayan views.

-One of the best Nepal tour packages, Kathmandu Pokhara Chitwan Tour also lets you experience the natural wonders of Pokhara.
+One of the best Nepal tour packages, Kathmandu, Pokhara and Chitwan Tour also lets you experience the natural wonders of Pokhara.
 Set beside the picturesque Phewa Lake, there are lots to see and do in this city.
 Spend an entire day soaking up the sights.
 Enjoy a Himalayan sunrise from Sarangkot Hill.
-Watch the snowy spires of Dhaulagiri, Machapucchre (Fishtail Peak), Annapurna II and Lamjung Himal lighting up as dawn breaks over the snowy peaks.
+Watch the snowy spires of Dhaulagiri, Machapucchre (Fishtail Peak), Annapurna II, and Lamjung Himal lighting up as dawn breaks over the snowy peaks.
 Take a wildlife safari and explore the jungle at Chitwan National Park - a natural UNESCO World Heritage Site.
-The park is home to the endangered one-horned rhinoceros, Royal Bengal Tiger and a host of rare flora and fauna.
-Enjoy an elephant ride, jeep safari, and canoe ride.
+The park is home to the endangered one-horned rhinoceros, Royal Bengal Tiger, and a host of rare flora and fauna.
+Enjoy the jeep safari, and canoe ride.
 Get a peek into the rich Tharu (indigenous inhabitant of Chitwan) culture through their songs and dances.
-End your Kathmandu Pokhara Chitwan Tour with a traditional Nepali feast in Kathmandu.
+End your Kathmandu, Pokhara and Chitwan Tour with a traditional Nepali feast in Kathmandu.

 If you want to raft down the Trishuli (a glacial river), it can be arranged at an added cost on the fourth day of your trip while driving to Pokhara from Kathmandu.
 Stop at the put-in point and head to the glacial river of Trishuli for an exciting rafting experience.
 Wear your lifejacket and helmet, grab a paddle and climb aboard the rubber raft.
 Before that, listen to your river guide’s safety instructions carefully.
 Ride the white rapids and float down the river.
 Enjoy the mountain scenery as the raft glides down past the sandy beaches.
 Get off at the put-off point and get back to your vehicle.